-The ED Office requests the GC approve an Indefinite Delivery/Indefinite Quantity (IDIQ) contract for a period of one year (with an option to renew annually based on performance and need) with PBS&J to provide services to the Platte River Recovery Implementation Program (Program or PRRIP) for assembling and managing requested Peer Review Panels and generating final Peer Review Panel reports for the Program.
+The ED Office requests the FC approve and recommend to the GC for approval an Indefinite Delivery/Indefinite Quantity (IDIQ) contract for a period of one year (with an option to renew annually based on performance and need) with PBS&J to provide services to the Platte River Recovery Implementation Program (Program or PRRIP) for assembling and managing requested Peer Review Panels and generating final Peer Review Panel reports for the Program.
 The Program will budget \$5,000 per Peer Review Panel for PBS&J's services - in 2011, we anticipate the need for five (5) separate Peer review Panels at a cost of \$25,000 for PBS&J's services (\$5,000 per Peer Review Panel x 5 panels), plus \$5,000 for PBS&J's services to recommend potential new Independent Scientific Advisory Committee (ISAC) members.
 The estimated total cost for PBS&J's services in 2011 is \$30,000.
 Funding for this contract will come, if approved, from the FY2011 Budget Line Item PD-3, "AMP & IMRP Peer Review".

 The Technical Advisory Committee (TAC) recommended this Justification for Non-Competitive Selection to the GC for approval on November 3, 2010.
-The Finance Committee (FC) recommended this Justification for Non-Competitive Selection to the GC for approval on November 23, 2010.